How to prune lavender that is woody

 With these techniques, you’ve got a reasonable chance of saving your doomed, woody lavender.

-If you’re curious, below is a short overview explaining why lavender doesn’t grow back from old wood… as a result of evolution and adaptation!
+If you’re curious, below is a short overview explaining why lavender doesn’t grow back from old wood.

-Why old lavender has trouble growing back
+Why doesn’t old lavender grow back

 Cutting back the entire plant all the way to the woody part is too much of a shock for the plant.
 Why so?
+It’s the result of evolution and adaptation!

 Lavender stems are very specialized.